ninjarobot/SshCa/README.md

 var caRsaPubKey = keyClient.GetKey("ssh-signing-key");

-// Convert the CA public key to OpenSSH format. string caPubKeyPem = null;
+// Convert the CA public key to OpenSSH format.
 SshCA.PublicKey caPubKey = null;
 string caPubKeySsh = null;
 using (var rsa = caRsaPubKey.Value.Key.ToRSA()) {
-    caPubKeyPem = rsa.ExportRSAPublicKeyPem();
+    var caPubKeyPem = rsa.ExportRSAPublicKeyPem();
     caPubKey = SshCA.PublicKey.OfRsaPublicKeyPem(caPubKeyPem);
     caPubKeySsh = SshCA.PublicKey.ToSshPublicKey(caPubKey);
 }
-// Note: the OpenSSH formatted key should be added to a file and
+// Note: the OpenSSH formatted key `caPubKeySsh` should be added to a file and
 // that file's path set in the TrustedUserCAKeys in your sshd_config.

 // Create certificate information.
 The key_id is going to show in the SSH logs when you use this certificate.